NewAmsterdamLabs/ZOZolaZoomTransition/README.md

 `ZOZolaZoomTransition` ships with a fully functional demo project.
 Listed below are the basic implementation steps.
 Assume a typical "Master-Detail" scenario where the "master" controller contains a `UICollectionView`, and the "detail" controller is pushed onto the stack when a cell is tapped.
 The transition will be animated from the selected cell's `imageView`, to the detailController's `imageView`:

-1. Implement the `UINavigationControllerDelegate` method:
+1. Implement this `UINavigationControllerDelegate` method and return an instance of `ZOZolaZoomTransition`:

   ```objective-c
   - (id <UIViewControllerAnimatedTransitioning>)navigationController:(UINavigationController *)navigationController